oluwasegun31/recipe-generator/README.md

 - View recipe details including name, ingredients, and instructions.
 - Easy-to-use interface for users to explore and find new dishes.
 - Simple and responsive design for a pleasant user experience.

-## Demo

-Insert GIF or video showcasing the app in action.

 ## Installation